 It makes 2 times for reasons that could have been discussed before, it's rude, very frustrating and not really motivating.

-#6 Updated by Etienne Massip about 5 years ago
+#6 Updated by Etienne Massip over 5 years ago

 Jean-Philippe Lang wrote: